 Breeding Scaleless Corn Snakes

-There are two ways.
-The first is to have two scaleless corn snakes breed.
-As mentioned above, a scaleless snake must have a pair of scaleless genes to appear scaleless.
+The first method is to have two scaleless corn snakes breed.
+A scaleless snake must have a pair of scaleless genes to appear scaleless.
 In other words, it doesn’t inherit the normal-scales gene from either parent.

 A breeding program based on homozygous scaleless snakes is therefore far more efficient.